ayushappsupport/VendingMachine/README.md

-# (Fake) Vending Machine API
+# Vending Machine API

-I have implemented a REST API for Vending Machines using Java Spring.
+I have implemented a REST API for Vending Machines Change Component using Java Spring.
 I used a REST API with JSON as this is an recognised standard of API.
-The API can be tested in a normal web browser, POST's may require you to download a web browser plugin for example POSTMAN.
+The API can be tested in a normal web browser, POST's may require you to download a web browser plug in for example POSTMAN.

 The following actions can be performed